 The University of Virginia is an equal opportunity employer.

-- Bachelor’s degree with at least two years of experience is required.
-Relevant experience may be considered in lieu of a degree.
+Qualified candidates must have an Associate’s degree with at least two years of grants and contracts experience.
+Two additional years of experience may be accepted in lieu of a degree.

 We offer a dynamic work environment and a wide array of statewide programming that will soon be managed from our new headquarters near downtown Charlottesville, in a facility specially outfitted for our unique work.
 We support a flexible work schedule, but fully remote work is not possible.

 We are seeking a Virginia Center for the Book Associate to join our team.
 The Center for the Book Associate supports all areas of Center programming, including national, regional, and statewide reading initiatives, the Virginia Festival of the Book, and Book Arts workshops and events.

 Activities include but are not limited to: working directly with Center staff on team-managed projects as well as taking individual responsibility for specific tasks; working directly with the Festival volunteer committee and developing necessary training and site management materials; recruiting and managing volunteer drivers, including all support materials; entering, managing, and extracting data within the Festival website database and event platforms (Eventbrite, Zoom, etc.) as needed; managing regular communications, administrative, and special event support for Book Arts; and providing administrative support to critical functions as needed.
 The Center for the Book Associate also collaborates and performs organization-wide duties as assigned.